 9. Vise grips

-Vise grips are incredibly useful to get a tight grip on almost anything.
-But they have other uses, too.
+Vise grips are incredibly useful for getting a tight grip on almost anything, but they also have other uses.
 You can hold something in place, pull the release arm with tandem trailers, and more.
 Keep at least two different sizes on board.

 10. Wire cutters